macroquest/docs/lua/README.md

 :   as noted before

 `mq.delay(val, --[[optional]]callback)`
 :   where val can be an integer (which denotes milliseconds of delay) or a string that ends in 's' 'm' or 'ms' to have delays with human readable durations.
-The callback is optinal and is a function call condition that returns a bool that can end the delay early.
+The callback is optinal and is a function which evaluates to true or false to decide whether to end the delay early.

 `mq.join(args...)`
 :   where args must be convertible to string inside lua.
 This will join all the arguments into a single string